manodeep/Corrfunc/README.md

 If compilation went smoothly, please run ``make tests`` to ensure the code is working correctly.
 Depending on the hardware and compilation options, the tests might take more than a few minutes. *Note that the tests are exhaustive and not traditional unit tests*.

 While I have tried to ensure that the package compiles and runs out of the box, cross-platform compatibility turns out to be incredibly hard.
-If you run into any issues during compilation and you have all of the pre-requisistes, please see the [FAQ](FAQ) or [email me](mailto:manodeep@gmail.com).
+If you run into any issues during compilation and you have all of the pre-requisites, please see the [FAQ](FAQ) or [email me](mailto:manodeep@gmail.com).
 Also, feel free to create a new issue with the `Installation` label.

 ## Clustering Measures on a Cosmological box